markterence/discord-quest-completer/README.md

 > If you don't have it installed, you can download it from [here](https://developer.microsoft.com/en-us/microsoft-edge/webview2).

-You can download manually pre-built pre-release binaries from the [Releases](https://github.com/markterence/discord-activity/releases) page.

-Alternatively, you can follow the [development setup instructions](#-development-setup) to build the app from source.

 ## Uninstall

 To uninstall the app, simply go to the folder where you extracted the app and delete the contents folder.